-However, the CWE schema will also be driven by the need to align with and support the SAMATE and OMG SwA SIG efforts that are developing software metrics, software security tool metrics, the software security tool survey, the methodology for validating software security tool claims, and developing reference datasets for testing.
+However, the CWE schema will also be driven by the need to align with and support the SAMATE and OMG SwA SIG efforts that are developing software metrics, software security tool metrics, the software security tool survey, the methodology for validating software security tool claims, and reference datasets for testing.

-For example, a major aspect of the SAMATE project is the development and open sharing of test applications that have been salted with known weaknesses so that those that wish to see how effective a particular tool or technique is in finding that type of weakness will have readily available test materials to use.
-These test sets are referred to as the SAMATE Test Reference Datasets (TRDs).
-NIST has chosen to organize the SAMATE TRDs by CWE weakness types and will also include varying levels of complexity, as appropriate to each type of weakness, so that tools that are more or less effective in finding complex examples of a particular CWE weakness can be identified.
-Correct constructs, that are closely aligned to the CWEs but are correct implementations, will also be included in the TRDs to help identify the false positive effectiveness of the tools.
+For example, a major aspect of the SAMATE project is the development and open sharing of test applications that have been salted with known weaknesses so that those wishing to see how effective a particular tool or technique is in finding that type of weakness will have test materials readily available.
+These test sets are referred to as the SAMATE test reference datasets (TRDs).
+NIST has chosen to organize the SAMATE TRDs by CWE weakness type and will also include varying levels of complexity, as appropriate to each type of weakness, so that tools that are more or less effective in finding complex examples of a particular CWE weakness can be identified.
+Correct constructs that are closely aligned to the CWEs but are correct implementations will also be included in the TRDs to help identify the false-positive effectiveness of the tools.
 Adding complexity descriptions to the CWE schema will allow SAMATE and CWE to continue to support each other.

-The OMG's Software Assurance SIG, which is using CWEs as one type of software issue that tools will need to be able to locate within the eventual OMG Software Assurance technology approach, needs much more formal descriptions of the weaknesses in CWE to allow their technological approaches to apply.
-OMG's planned approach for this is to use of their Semantics of Business Vocabulary and Rules (SBVR) language to articulate formal language expressions of the different CWEs.
+The OMG's SwA SIG, which is using CWEs as one type of software issue that tools will need to be able to locate within the eventual OMG SwA technology approach, needs more formal descriptions of the weaknesses in CWE to allow their technological approaches to apply.
+OMG's planned approach for this is the use of their Semantics of Business Vocabulary and Rules (SBVR) language to articulate formal language expressions of the different CWEs.
 The CWE schema will have to be enhanced to allow SBVR expressions of each CWE to be included.
 The CWE will house the official version of the SBVR expression of that CWE.

-The CWE dictionary content is already provided in several formats and will have additional formats and views into its contents added as the CWE initiative proceeds.
-Currently one of the ways for viewing CWE is through the CWE content page that contains an expanding/contracting hierarchical "taxonometric" view while another is through an alphabetic dictionary.
+The CWE dictionary content is already provided in several formats and will have additional formats and views added into its contents as the initiative proceeds.
+Currently one of the ways for viewing CWE is through the CWE content page that contains an expanding/ contracting hierarchical taxonometric view while another is through an alphabetic dictionary.
 The end items in the hierarchical view are hyperlinked to their respective dictionary entries.
-Graphical depictions of CWE content, as well as the contributing sources, are also available on the site.
+Graphical depictions of CWE content, as well as the contributing sources, are also available.
 Finally, the XML and XML Schema Definition (XSD) for CWE are provided for those who wish to do their own analysis/review with other tools.
 Dot notation representations, a standard method for encoding graphical plots of information, will be added in the future.